biocarl/til-biocarl/README.md

 ```
 	- `<source>` contain the images options with the media conditions
 	- `<img>` is the default case which needs to be provided in any case
+- both *art direction* and *resolution switching* pick a different source depending on the screen size.
+In the first case however the browser does not have a choice which image to choose (since it enforces the intended layout).
+In the second case the browser can also consider available bandwith.
 - How to deal with sizing? (fluid images)
 	- `width: 100%` would not be good because a image with intrinsic width smaller then the parent container width would be stretched and would not look good
 	- `max-width: 100%` does not force to stretch (image never breaks the boundaries of parent container) but also scales the image down if the intrinsic width of the image is higher